Zatura24/HashLinkTypeViewer/README.md

 Simple command line tool to view HashLink objects in runtime.

-Currently is hardcoded to be used with Evoland, but this can be changed for other HashLink applications.
+Currently is hardcoded to be used with Evoland but this can be changed for other HashLink applications.

 ## Usage
 - Open `HashLinkTypeViewer.exe`